amphib24/Mitm-detection/ssl-stripping-analysis/README.md

 ## Potential Indicators of Attack (IOAs)
   - HTTPS requests downgraded to HTTP
   - Persistent redirects from HTTPS to HTTP
-  - Absence of TLS negotiation where excpected
+  - Absence of TLS negotiation where expected
   - Certificate errors
   - Plaintext credentials observed in HTTP traffic
 ## Traffic Analysis